 Under the conditions of current population decline and collective aging in many rural areas, ambiguous or even contradictory paths of development were expected: on the one hand, small towns are affected by negative migration and natural balances which might lead to long-term marginalization.
 On the other hand, they might be target locations of intra-regional amenity-led migration of older and oldest-old generations from surrounding villages.
 Selective in-migration and ageing in place thus reinforce the local aging process.

 By way of an explorative analysis, the project was interested in eight small towns in six German states.
 They were chosen because of their demographic development in the past 20 years (population decline and above-average aging) and their settlement structure (core town with a number of rural districts).

 Population registry and census 2011 as well as official documents were used for secondary data analyses.
 This was supplemented by semi-structured interviews with local decision-makers and site visits.

 1. Do small towns in rural areas benefit from regional population decline and aging?

 2. Which impacts does small-town change have for the surrounding villages?

 3. Which conditions and factors are relevant for the development of small towns in shrinking regions?

 4. How do small-town governance, its actors and processes change in the course of aging?

-First insights verify local concentration processes due to the centralisation of services and, in some small towns, selective in-migration of the elderly.
+The project verified local concentration processes due to the centralisation of services and, in some small towns, selective in-migration and relocations of the elderly.
 Municipal housing companies, social services and charity organisations are relevant actors with new offers and functions.
-A further research question arising from these first findings relates to the integration of these (new) actors into existing structures and arenas of small-town development.
+A new question arising from these findings for future research relates to the integration of these (new) actors into existing structures and arenas of small-town development.